Where can I find out more information on government procurement policies and principles?

 Do the Government purchasing policies apply to all agencies?

-here for information on which agencies are required to follow the purchasing requirements.
+here for information on which agencies are required to comply with the policies and principles that relate to government purchasing.

 What is the purchase value threshold for seeking 3 written quotations?